-The Conservation Authorities Act, as amended by the Building Better Communities and Conserving Watersheds Act, 2017, provides direction for conservation authorities to make such by-laws as are required for its proper administration.
-The new bylaws will replace administrative regulations created under the repealed Section 30 of the Act.
-Current administrative bylaws will cease to be in force upon the earlier of a) December 12, 2018 (one year after Section 19.1 came into force), or b) the day the regulation is revoked by the authority.
+The Conservation Authorities Act, as amended by the Building Better Communities and Conserving Watersheds Act, 2017, and Bill 108, More Homes, More Choices Act, 2019 provides direction for conservation authorities to make such by-laws as are required for its proper administration.
+These new bylaws will replace administrative regulations created under the repealed Section 30 of the Act.
+Current administrative bylaws dated September 19, 2018 with the approval of this Administrative By-Law. will cease to be in force upon the earlier of a) December 12, 2018 (one year after Section 19.1 came into force), or b) the day the regulation is revoked by the authority.